kikehr/fakenews-proof/README.md

-# Fake News Detection Project
+c# Fake News Detection Project

 This project aims to detect and analyze fake news using various natural language processing (NLP) techniques and machine learning algorithms.
 The goal is to build a model that can accurately classify news articles as real or fake.